A fight with cancer showed this mom of two both how fragile life can be and just how much strength and resilience she possesses.

 They say that the treatment is just the beginning of a long journey, but for me, my treatment was a cakewalk compared to the emotional turmoil I went through during this period.
 I commuted to Princess Margaret Cancer Centre from my home in Milton for treatment via public transit.
 For me, this was the loneliest five weeks.
 My treatment was a success.
 I had no second thoughts; the team at The Princess Margaret left no stone unturned.
 But it was the after effects of treatment that got me.

 My emotional well-being was affected by my trek to and from the cancer centre.
 Every bus ride was guilt ridden—and I had no idea why I felt guilty.
 I cried almost every time I was on the bus or the train.
 I felt helpless and that somehow I had brought this upon myself.
 I fought through this, but the fight was never easy or painless.
+This is why we need the likes of a cancer care centre for those in need, if it wasn’t for my centre I would have been even more lost than I already was.

 Of course, my kids are my reasons for committing to good health and a future with my family, but a journey with cancer can make any future seem dark.
 I worried about not being able to see my children reach their dreams and aspirations, but then I also worried about the burden cancer could have on all our family members.